przemodeveloper/book-list/README.md

+## Title
+Book App

 ## Description
-This app allows to search for books by name within Google Library.
-It was written with React and Redux package.
+This app allows to search for books by name within Google Library, displays paginated entries and gives an opportunity to check details of each book.

+## Project status
+Completed

-## Running
+## Technology
-To run an app, in the project directory, type in the console 'npm start' or 'yarn start'.
+React, Redux

-## Building
+## Launch
-To build an app, in the project directory, type in the console 'npm run-script build'.
+1. clone repository
+2. npm install
+3. npm start / yarn start